-The EMT-Basic or EMT-B certification will soon be referred to as the Emergency Medical Technican certification when the new certification levels are introduced in 2014.
-Applicants for the EMT-B certification must pass both a state approved psychomotor exam as well as the national NREMT certification exam.
-Potential EMT candidates applying for an EMT-Basic certification must meet certain requirements.
-EMT-Basic candidates must be 18 years or older.
-EMT-Basic candidates must also have completed a state-approved EMT-Basic course.
-The state EMT-basic course must meet or exceed the US Department of Transportation National Standard Curriculum for EMT-Basic.
-This EMT-Basic state course must have been successfully completed within the previous two years.
-Additionally, EMT-Basic candidates must hold a current CPR credential and have successfully completed a state-approved EMT-Basic psychomotor exam.
+The EMT-Basic or EMT-B certification is now referred to as the Emergency Medical Technican certification since the new certification levels were introduced in 2014.
+Applicants for the EMT certification must pass both a state approved psychomotor exam as well as the national NREMT certification exam.
+Potential EMT candidates applying for an Emergency Medical Technician certification must meet certain requirements.
+EMT candidates must be 18 years or older.
+Candidates must also have completed a state-approved course.
+The state EMT course must meet or exceed the US Department of Transportation National Standard Curriculum.
+This EMT state course must have been successfully completed within the previous two years.
+Additionally, EMT candidates must hold a current CPR credential and have successfully completed a state-approved psychomotor exam.

-Take the following steps to apply for your EMT-Basic examination:
+Take the following steps to apply for your EMT examination: